TravelSizedLions/kleptool-package-manager/README.md

 - A .NET or Rust application
 - Or something an unironic PHP-enjoyer would want to write in PHP

-...then you've already got a package ecosystem for that.
+...then you've already got a package ecosystem that suits for needs.
 Why would you ever use or need a package management system that isn't tailored to your language of choice?

 Well, what if you're writing a tool in multiple languages?
 What if one or more of those languages have a small following and don't have a dedicated package manager or a community big enough or experienced enough to build one?

-An experienced developer might retort, mentioning that language agnostic dependency management tools like Gradle, Maven make it possible to manage dependencies and run builds for language contexts other than the Java landscape they were born in.
+An experienced developer might retort, mentioning that language agnostic dependency management tools like Gradle and Maven make it possible to manage dependencies and run builds for language contexts other than the Java landscape they were born in.
 In their minds such tools already exist.

+However, these tools are almost always written with a specific language context in mind, then adapted to other language contexts later.

 Well, what if one's dependencies include build tools and design tools with release versions numbered by year, or that have a GUI component?
 Or what if they're just some github repo a community member dumped on Reddit at some point with no official release version?
 What if you don't really have much choice if you want or need to write your software in that limited environment?
 And what if the target versions you have to work with are such comforting values as `v0.0.1-alpha`, `>= sufjw0n9273lklksjf72kdfjsy8`, `feature-x-branch-do-not-merge`, or my personal favorite, `latest`.